ResetXPDR/MSFS_AutoFPS/README.md

       - Common to both automation methods:
         - VFR or IFR flight type - user selectable
         - Alt TLOD Base - VFR 100 ft, IFR 1000 ft
+        - MSFS 2020 only
-        - (MSFS 2020 only with 0.4.4.8) Decrease Cloud Quality
+          - Decrease Cloud Quality
             - enabled by default and uses the GPU load activation method if GPU-Z is found to be running, otherwise the TLOD activation method is used.
             - can be disabled by setting DecCloudQNonExpert to false in the app config file located in the app's root, NOT bin, directory.
             - GPU load activation method decreases cloud quality with greater than 98% GPU load and recovers with less than 80% GPU load.
             - TLOD activation activation method uses a Cloud Recovery TLOD 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
 If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
-        - (MSFS 2020 only with 0.4.4.8) Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
+          - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
-        - (0.4.4.7 or earlier) Pause when MSFS loses focus - disabled, unless using MSFS FG then enabled
-        - (MSFS 2024 only with 0.4.4.8) Auto Settings Reduction - enabled
+        - MSFS 2024 only
-          - Max Levels: 2,
-          - Floor: Lowest,
-          - Reduction Settings Suite: Full Reduction Suite, and
-          - Recovery: Alt TLOD Top.
+          - Auto Settings Reduction - enabled with Max Levels: 2, Floor: Lowest, Reduction Settings Suite: Full Reduction Suite, and Recovery: Alt TLOD Top.
-        - (MSFS 2024 only with 0.4.4.8) Auto Increase Clouds - enabled
+          - Auto Increase Clouds - enabled
-        - (MSFS 2024 only) VRAM+ - enabled,
+          - VRAM+ - enabled,
             - Only functional if GPU-Z is running.
-          - (0.4.4.8) Imposes different auto settings reduction settings, namely Floor: off and Recovery: Ground with 5% VRAM reduction achieved.
+            - Imposes different auto settings reduction settings, namely Floor: off and Recovery: Ground with 5% VRAM reduction achieved.
-          - (0.4.4.8) Can be disabled by switching to Expert mode, unchecking VRAM+, then switching back to Non-Expert mode.
+            - Can be disabled by switching to Expert mode, unchecking VRAM+, then switching back to Non-Expert mode.
     - Expert Mode (checked)
       - The UI expands to show additional MSFS settings to adjust.
       - If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.